ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

-## Jumping Ahead
+## Finishing Touches

-For our portal we will need a couple more mutation that are just a repetition of what we already did hear, so lets just copy them over in one go.
+For our portal, we will need a couple more mutations that are just a repetition of what we already did hear, so let's just copy them over in one go.

 ```csharp title="/Types/Notifications/NotificationMutations.cs"
 using Demo.Types.Errors;